top of page

 Can my children come to appointments and be involved in my birth?

-Yes.
-Siblings are more than welcome to all your prenatal visits and to be with you when you welcome your new little one to the world.
-Prenatal visits give your children an opportunity to be involved in your pregnancy and prepare for having a new baby in the home.
-You know your children; you know if they would be comfortable at your birth.
-If you decide to have your children there, I encourage you to have a friend or family member come to be available in caring for your children so you can focus on laboring.
+If you decide to have your children at your birth, we highly encourage you to have a friend or family member come to be available in caring for your children so you can focus on laboring.
 Who you want at your birth is your choice!
-My main desire is for you to feel comfortable and calm with whoever is there at your birth.
+Our main desire is for you to feel comfortable and calm with whoever is there.

 What supplies do I need for a homebirth?

 Your midwives will bring most of the things needed for you to give birth at home!
 There is a disposable birth kit you will be asked to order and have by your 36 week home visit.
 This kit is about $60-90 depending on what optional items you want to add to the kit.
 You will also be given a list of household items to gather to have on hand for the birth, such as towels, washcloths, and bedsheets.
-If you decide you want a waterbirth, some extra items will be requested.
+If you decide you want a waterbirth, some extra items will be requested ($75-100).

 Isn't birth messy?